cwnorton/phrase-stress-match/README.md

 # Phrase Stress Match

-Matches a user-input English phrase with phrases from an external list, based on stress patterns.
-Stress is taken from the cmudict corpus in nltk (http://www.nltk.org/_modules/nltk/corpus/reader/cmudict.html).
+Matches user-input phrase to phrases from an external newline-separated file of phrases, based on stress patterns from nltk.corpus.cmudict.

-A silly thing put together in procrastination time.
-Originally designed to match people’s names with pop songs, but it works a little better with phrases.
+Very rough-and-ready, designed originally to 'meter-match' people's names to pop songs - but it works slightly better for phrases rather than names.
+Slightly.

+If external file is tab-delimited, only the first column will be used to match, but all columns will be displayed when there is a match.

     Usage: phrase_stress_match.py [-h] [-l PHRASE_LIST] [phrase]